vmware-archive/vmware-vcenter/README.md

             If the 'ensure' parameter is set to "present", then it calls the 'create' method.
             If the 'ensure' parameter is set to "absent", then it calls the 'destroy method.

+	name: (Required) This parameter defines the name or IP address of the host to which vSwitch needs to be added.
+It also defines the name of the vSwitch to be created.If this parameter is not provided explicitly in the manifest file, then the title of the type 'esx_vswitch' is used.

-	name: (Required) This parameter defines the name of vSwitch to be created.
+	vswitch: (Required) This parameter defines the name of vSwitch to be created.

 	host: (Required) This parameter defines the ESXi host IP or host name.

 	path: (Required) This parameter defines the path to the ESXi host.

 	num_ports: (Optional) This parameter defines the number of ports that this vSwitch is configured to use.
 Changing this setting does not take effect until the next reboot.
-The maximum value is 1024, although other constraints, such as memory limits, may establish a lower effective limit.
+The maximum value is 4088, although other constraints, such as memory limits, may establish a lower effective limit.
                Default value: 128

     nics: (Optional) This parameter defines the array of the physical network adapters to be bridged.
 If an empty array is defined, then any physical network adapters bridged to the vSwitch will be deleted or unset.